dcousin3/superb/README.md

 choices can be changed with the `statistic` and the `errorbar` arguments.

-This second example explicitsly indicates to display the `median` instead of the default `mean` summary statistics
+This second example explicitly indicates to display the `median` instead of the default `mean` summary statistics

 ``` r
 superbPlot(ToothGrowth,